A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Preliminaries

 { \textbf{A Multi-Phase Second Price Auction.}} We now characterize the dynamics of the multi-phase auction setting we study.
 Assume that the transition dynamic between rounds can be modeled as an episodic Markov Decision Process (MDP)\footnote{We can easily extend our setting to that of an infinite-horizon MDP by improperly learning the process as an episodic one.
 Here we focus on the finite-horizon case purely for simplicity of presentation.}.
 A multi-phase second price auction with personalized reserves is parameterized as $(\mathcal{S}, \Upsilon, H,\mathbb{P},\{r_i\}_{i = 1}^N)$, with the state space denoted by $\mathcal{S}$, seller's item choice space $\Upsilon$\footnote{Here we use ``item choice" to better illustrate what $\Upsilon$ intuitively represents.
-The term can be extended to more generic notions of seller's action.}, horizon $H$, transition kernel $\mathbb{P}=\{\mathbb{P}_h\}_{h=1}^H$ where $\PP_h: \cS \times \Upsilon \to \Delta(\cS)$, and the individual bidders' reward functions $r_i=\{r_{i h}\}_{h=1}^{H}$ for all $i \in [N]$.
+The term can be extended to more generic notions of the seller's action.}, horizon $H$, transition kernel $\mathbb{P}=\{\mathbb{P}_h\}_{h=1}^H$ where $\PP_h: \cS \times \Upsilon \to \Delta(\cS)$, and the individual bidders' reward functions $r_i=\{r_{i h}\}_{h=1}^{H}$ for all $i \in [N]$.
 The choice of item $\upsilon\in\Upsilon$ affects the bidders' rewards as well as the transition.

 The interaction between the bidders and the seller is then defined as follows.
 We assume without loss of generality that the state at the initial step is fixed at some $x_{1} \in \cS$.
-For each $h \in [H]$, the seller and the bidders engage in a single round of second price auction.
+For each $h \in [H]$, the seller and the bidders engage in a single round of the second-price auction.
 Given the seller's item choice at step $h$, $\upsilon_{h}$, nature transitions to the next state according to the transition kernel $\PP_{h}$.

-{ \textbf{Bidder Rewards.}} We assume that for each bidder $i \in [N]$ at time $h\in [H]$, his reward\footnote{Wes use the term ``reward'' to maintain consistency with existing RL literature.} depends on both the state $x$ and item being auctioned off at that round $\upsilon \in \Upsilon$, which we formalize as
+{ \textbf{Bidder Rewards.}} We assume that for each bidder $i \in [N]$ at time $h\in [H]$, his reward\footnote{We use the term ``reward'' to maintain consistency with existing RL literature.} depends on both the state $x$ and item being auctioned off at that round $\upsilon \in \Upsilon$, which we formalize as